 Swamps, closets, the occasional summer camp, that’s where monsters live.
 But during times of cultural disruption and political change, monsters can live far closer to home.
-In fact, we may find them in our mirror, the self and our own identity made strange through the prism of a world in flux.
+We may find them in our own mirror, the self and our own identity made strange through the prism of a world in flux.

-The course will be writing intensive, and will include three analytical papers, a comprehensive take-home exam, and informal response papers.
+The course will be WRITING INTENSIVE, and will include three analytical papers, a comprehensive take-home exam, and a researched report.
 Students will also participate in formal oral presentations.

 HONR 300S Bosnia-Hercegovina: An Interdisciplinary Study

 One over-looked causality of the war in Bosnia-Herzegovina during the 1990's was her society's collective commitment to a pluralistic, tolerant, integrated society.
 Unconscionable violence and vicious propaganda were brought to bear against her heritage, cultural convictions, social practices, and civic order--making it next to impossible for Bosnia to sustain her multi-confessional and syncretistic-informed traditions.
 In Bosnia, there were not multiple cultures co-residing in the same vicinity.
 Nor were there multiple cultures simply co-existing independently.
 There was a singular, trans-ethnic culture that encompassed each ethnicity and made different faiths, including Christianity and Islam, synergistically

 interdependent.
 Lessons from the destructiveness of this war can now be extended to violent conflicts in other areas.